aaai26tagm-sim/TAGM/README.md

-Distributed Asynchronous Generalized Momentum Algorithms Without Delay Bounds Simulation
+A Distributed Asynchronous Generalized Momentum Algorithm Without Delay Bounds Simulation
 ============

-This is the simulation for the "Distributed Asynchronous Generalized Momentum Algorithms Without Delay Bounds" paper.
+This is the simulation for the "A Distributed Asynchronous Generalized Momentum Algorithm Without Delay Bounds" paper.
 The example data set used here is the Fashion-MNIST dataset.
 A multi-class logarithmic regression model is used for benchmarking.

 Comparisons between algorithms with update and communication probabilities of 0.5, 0.1, and 0.05:
 ![Description](Alg_comparison_convergence.png)